oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 :::

 ::: funnelweb
-All paths that appear in a `CSDLDocument` are evaluated and their `target`s populated when the document has been completely parsed.
-In addition, paths that appear in a [`$Reference`](#Reference) are evaluated after that reference has been resolved.
-Since this introduces asynchronousness into the process, some juggling with `Promise`s is necessary in the `finish` function that accomplishes that.
+We want to evaluate all paths that appear in a `CSDLDocument` and populate their `target`s, but can do so only after these targets have been parsed, whether they occur in the current document or in a [`$Reference`](#Reference), after that reference has been resolved.
+Since this introduces asynchronousness into the process, the `finish` method that accomplishes that involves some juggling with `Promise`s.

 `csdlDocuments` is a map from a document's URI to the `CSDLDocument` instance.
 By maintaining this, we need not resolve any document URI more than once.